the-ted/content-guide/article.md

 ### This article has two things:

 1. A focused list of "premium culture" sources that I believe are high-quality and worth your time
-2. A recommended way of redirecting your attention towards better content online
+2. How to redirect your attention towards better content online

-### This is in response to:
+### I wrote this because:

 1. Access to content has never been better.
+World-class books, articles, film, music is all literally a click away.
-2. World-class books, articles, film, music is all literally a click away.
+2. However, the vast majority of content is garbage - in an absolute sense.
-3. However, as access to content has improved, most content is literal garbage.
+3. In particular, "free" online content is usually click-bait, or worse.
-4. "Free" online content is usually click-bait, or worse.
+4. Other content types (e.g. social) are designed to extract attention, time, and money from you as a content consumer (as this is how these platforms make money).
-5. Other content types (e.g. social) are designed to extract attention, time, and money from you as a content consumer (as this is how these platforms make money).
+5. I have found a small set of premium content sources that solve this problem and get me 80-90% of the content I consume.

 ### This is a simple setup that I believe is a better way of consuming the good content.